 If a staff member begins to exhibit symptoms while at school, they must go home immediately after reporting to the School Nurse, School Principal, or their immediate supervisor.
-The staff member must also redo the CheckIn2Work App.
-If the staff member begins to exhibit symptoms prior to reporting to work, they should stay home, contact their immediate supervisor to report their absence, and complete the CheckIn2Work App.
+If a staff member begins to exhibit symptoms prior to reporting to work, they should stay home and contact their immediate supervisor to report their absence.